Find clues, solve riddles, answer trivia and discover points of...

 A variety of wildlife species inhabit the area including yellow-bellied marmots, bobcat, mule deer, elk, and antelope.
 The southern portion of the Badlands Wilderness includes crucial winter range for mule deer.
 Avian species include prairie falcons and golden eagles.

 You can also explore cracked volcanic pressure ridges, called tumuli, or walk narrow moat-like cracks in the ground.
 Traces of human history are visible to the careful observer.
 At 29,000 acres, the Oregon Badlands Wilderness represents an outstanding example of ancient western juniper woodlands atop Columbia River Basalts.
-Almost 50 miles of trails offer the visitor many opportunities for hiking or horseback riding loops of various lengths.

 As a designated wilderness, the Oregon Badlands Wilderness enjoys the highest level of permanent protection!